USS Laffey (DD-724): Kamikaze assault

 Meanwhile, four FM-2 Wildcats took off from the escort carrier Shamrock Bay, attempting to intercept kamikazes attacking Laffey.
 One of the Wildcat pilots, Carl Rieman, made a dive into the kamikaze formation and targeted a D3A.
 His wingman took out that dive bomber while Rieman lined up behind another D3A, opened fire, and destroyed the enemy aircraft.
 Ten seconds later, Rieman pursued a Nakajima B5N torpedo plane, fired, and killed the Japanese pilot.
 Only five seconds later, Rieman lined up behind another B5N and expended the last of his ammunition.
 As Rieman returned to his carrier, he made diving passes at kamikazes, forcing some of them to break off their attacks.
 The other three Wildcats destroyed a few aircraft and then interfered with the enemy's attack runs after they exhausted their ammunition until forced to return to Shamrock Bay when their fuel ran too low to stay.
 Later on, a group of 12 American Vought F4U Corsair fighters of the United States Marine Corps intercepted the kamikazes.
 Their actions were of significant help for the Laffey.

 Another D3A approached the disabled Laffey from port.
 A Corsair pursued the kamikaze and destroyed it after forcing it to overshoot the ship.
 The Corsair lined up behind a Ki-43 "Oscar" making a strafing approach on Laffey from starboard.
 One of Laffey's gunners hit the Oscar, causing it to crash into the ship's mast and fall into the water.
 The pursuing Corsair also crashed into the ship's radar antenna and fell into the water, but the pilot was later rescued by LCS-51.

 Another D3A came from the stern and dropped a bomb detonating off the port side.
 The D3A was later destroyed by a Corsair.
 The Corsair quickly lined up behind another D3A and fired; but the bomb from the second D3A hit and destroyed one of Laffey's 40 mm gun mounts, killing all its gunners.
 The Corsair lined up behind two Oscars approaching from the bow, took out one, and was shot down by the other.
 The surviving Oscar was then shot down by Laffey's gunners.
 Laffey's main battery fired upon a D3A approaching from starboard, hitting the plane directly on the nose.
 The last attacker, a D4Y, was shot down by a Corsair.

 Laffey survived despite being badly damaged by four bombs, six kamikaze crashes, and strafing fire that killed 32 and wounded 71.
-Assistant communications officer Lieutenant Frank Manson asked Captain Becton if he thought they'd have to abandon ship, to which he snapped, "No!
+Assistant communications officer Lieutenant Frank Manson asked Captain Frederick J. Becton if he thought they'd have to abandon ship, to which he snapped, "No!
 I'll never abandon ship as long as a single gun will fire."
 Becton did not hear a nearby lookout softly say, "And if I can find one man to fire it."